Itinerary

 - Phare, The Cambodian Circus performance

-Landmarks Angkor Wat Angkor Thom Bayon Temple - Day 12
+Landmarks Angkor Wat Bayon Temple - Day 12

 Siem Reap

-Your guide leads another tour through the Angkor complex, starting at Banteay Srei, a smaller temple built from red sandstone and dedicated to Shiva.
-You'll stop at a local school to interact with the children, then head to Ta Prohm, where jungle and tree roots grow over the ancient ruins.
-The afternoon is free for you to do what you like.
+You'll continue exploring the Angkor temple complex with your private guide.
+The morning starts at Banteay Srei, a smaller temple built from red sandstone and dedicated to the Hindu god Shiva.
+On your way back, you'll stop at a local school to interact with the children there.
+After that, you'll visit Ta Prohm, where the jungle has completely reclaimed the ruins and tree roots grow over and through the structures, which creates an unusual atmosphere.
+The afternoon is yours to relax or explore on your own.

 - Meals